ishowportugal/ishowportugal/README.md

 ![coding](https://user-images.githubusercontent.com/105401901/174279323-3a6f7920-ed87-4eec-b121-d585331b27de.gif)

-💬 ask me about anything, I am happy to help😃
+💬 If you have any questions, please do not hesitate to contact me; I would be pleased to assist you.😃

  **languages and tools:**